rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

 ## Making a single box

-At some point in ggplot2 history making a box plot of a single variable required adding `factor = 1` to the aesthetic mapping, which I never found to be easy to explain.
+At some point in ggplot2 history, making a box plot of a single variable required adding `factor = 1` to the aesthetic mapping, which I never found to be easy to explain.

 ```r